gbekos/demo-repo2/README.md

-this is init from server
+this is init from server!!